kids encyclopedia robot

 Personal life

 Dating since 1996, Dixon married his high-school sweetheart, Robyn Bragg, in July 2005.
-She works in the public relations field and was a cast member in the Bravo reality television show The Real Housewives of Potomac from 2016 to 2024.
+She works in the public relations field and is a cast member in the Bravo reality television show The Real Housewives of Potomac.
 They have two sons, Corey (b.
 2008) and Carter (b.
 2010).
 The two divorced in March 2012 but still lived together in Maryland after their divorce.
-In August 2022, the couple remarried.
+The pair reconciled, and as of December 2019, are engaged to be remarried.

 Playing career